Skip to navigation | Skip to main content | Skip to footer

 All researchers, including post-doctoral researchers, visiting researchers and academic staff who are subject to UK immigration control must also hold an Academic Technology Approval Scheme (ATAS) certificate (apart from exempt nationalities) before applying for a visa to conduct activities on UK soil that could result in the Intangible Transfer of Technology (ITT) to weapons of mass destruction (WMD) and Advanced Conventional Military Technology (ACMT) programmes of concern.

-If the research focus is changed at any time a new ATAS certificate will be required.
+If the research focus is changed at any time during the visit then a new ATAS certificate will be required.

 Export Controls